 How to Apply (General Students)—Students planning to attend Coastline College must apply online at the Coastline website.
-The admission cycle for the fall semester and summer session begins mid-February and for the spring semester the preceding September.
+The admission cycle for the fall semester and summer session and for the spring semester begins the preceding September.
 Fall applications only begins July of the current year.

 How to Apply (Military Contract Education Programs)—Military Personnel and their dependents wishing to enroll in the Military Contract Education program should do so online at the Coastline Military Programs and Services website.

 Eligibility—Individuals 18 years of age or older who can profit from instruction qualify for admission.
 If under 18, you will qualify for admission if one of the following has been satisfied:

 - Graduated from high school.

 - Passed the California High School Certificate of Proficiency Test or equivalent.

 High School Students—High School Students Special Part-Time 9th through 12th grade Students Admission and Registration Procedure: High school students may be eligible for Coastline College’s Special Part-Time Program.
 The Special Part-Time Program is designed for 9th and 12th grade high school students seeking advanced scholastic or vocational coursework not available at the high school.
 Consult the current class schedule or College Catalog for course prerequisites and other requirements.
 Note: In accordance with SB338, enrollment in physical education courses has been restricted or excluded.